-Now, as parts of the western U.S. remain in the grips of a possible “megadrought,” Lake Mead’s historically low water levels are adding a layer of uncertainty to electric reliability this summer.
+Now, as parts of the western U.S. remain in the grips of a possible “megadrought,” Lake Mead’s record-breaking low water levels are adding a layer of uncertainty to electric reliability this summer.

 “Six years ago, when we were here … I recall that the water was a lot higher,” said Hugo Cuevas, a tourist who recently visited the dam.
 “We’re actually very surprised at how low it’s gotten, how shallow it looks.”

 As of last week, the reservoir was about 158 feet below its full level, according to Doug Hendrix with the federal Bureau of Reclamation.
 A white “bathtub ring” of mineral deposits left by higher water levels on the rocks around the lake marks how much water has retreated over time.

 “We’ve been creeping down to this level for quite some time now, for the last 22 years,” Hendrix said.